Lake Alma State Park is part of Ohio’s most rugged scenic area. At Lake Alma State Park you can hike, boat, fish, camp and more.

 There is a playground on site and the camp office loans games and sports equipment to registered campers.
 For more information, visit here.

-Dog Swim Area at Lake Alma State Park
+Dog Swim Area

 There are a handful of places in Ohio that have dog swim areas and Lake Alma State Park is one of them!
-This is a smaller sized fenced in (three sides) dog park.
+This is a smaller-sized fenced-in (three sides) dog park.
 The fourth side of this dog park opens up to Lake Alma.

 There is a public beach located on the North side of Lake Alma.
 Pets are not permitted in the beach area.
 Swimming is allowed only during the day.
 Swim at your own risk.

-Acorn Trail - is a 1 mile hike that is rated as easy to moderate difficulty level but good for all skill levels.
+Acorn Trail – is a 1-mile hike that is rated as easy to moderate difficulty level but good for all skill levels.
 Perfect for a family hike.

-Island Loop Trail - This is a .5 mile trail that is rated as moderate difficulty level.
+Island Loop Trail – This is a 0.5-mile trail with a moderate difficulty level.

-Lake Loop Trail - This is a 1.4 mile trail that is rated as easy.
+Lake Loop Trail – This is a 1.4-mile trail that is rated as easy.
 It is a multi-use type of trail with a paved path.

 What to wear hiking